 Major adaptations involve permanent structural changes to a person's home, such as widening doors for wheelchair access, provision of shower facilities, ground floor toilet, or installation of a through floor lift.
 These may take longer to arrange or your needs may be better met by moving home.

-If you think you need help from us contact Social Care Direct on 0141 287 0555.
+If you think you need help from us contact Health and Social Care Connect on 0141 287 0555.
 Alternatively you can contact your local Social Housing Provider for example Glasgow Housing Association, to make a referral.
 If you prefer, you can ask someone to contact us on your behalf.